walber/leet_submissions/easy/172/README.md

+# 172. Fractional Trailing Zeroes

-# Given an integer n, return the number of trailing zeroes in n!.
+#### Given an integer n, return the number of trailing zeroes in n!.

 ### Example 1:
 ```